 Big 5 Sporting Goods Corporation reported net sales of $175.6 million for the fiscal 2025 first quarter ended March 30, compared to net sales of $193.4 million for the first quarter of fiscal 2024.
-First quarter same-store sales decreased 7.8 percent year-over-year (y/y).
+First quarter same-store sales (comps) decreased 7.8 percent year-over-year (y/y), a deeper decline than the 6.1 percent decrease in the holiday quarter.

-Overall selling and administrative expense (SG&A) for the quarter decreased by $0.6 million from the prior year, reflecting decreases in labor costs and reduced credit card fees related to lower sales.
-As a percentage of net sales, SG&A expense was 40.3 percent in the fiscal 2025 first quarter, compared to 36.9 percent in the year-ago quarter due to the lower sales base.
+Overall selling and administrative expense for the quarter decreased by $0.6 million from the prior year, reflecting decreases in labor costs and reduced credit card fees related to lower sales.
+As a percentage of net sales, selling and administrative expense was 40.3 percent in the fiscal 2025 first quarter, compared to 36.9 percent in the year-ago quarter due to the lower sales base.

 The net loss for the first quarter was $17.3 million, or a loss of 78 cents per basic share, compared to a net loss of $8.3 million, or a loss of 38 cents per basic share, in the 2024 first quarter.
 In connection with the valuation allowance related to deferred tax assets established in the third quarter of fiscal 2024, net loss for the 2025 first quarter does not reflect an income tax benefit, while net loss for the 2024 first quarter reflects an income tax benefit of $2.8 million.